 Many of the devices on the network need access to the files on the server, but every device or user shouldn’t have access to every file on it.
 In order to solve for this and keep things organized, I make a username for each device based on it’s hostname that needs access to the shares.
 Below is a table of a few devices for you to visualize this.

-It’s an easy scheme to remember and now we can be specific with both who and what devices have access to specific files.
-I’m going to provide some examples, but first let me lay out a few shares.
+It’s an easy scheme to remember, basically $user-$device or $location-$device, and now we can be specific with both who and what devices have access to specific files.
+I’m going to provide some examples, but first let me lay out a few example shares:

 //backups //backups/tony //backups cat //media //media/movies //media/tv //media/music //media/pictures //public